tolo38/usefull/all/vimdiff.use.md

 :diffoff can be used to turn off the diff mode.
 You can even just say :windo diffthis in one of the split, and it will apply to all splits in that window :)

-However, `Ctrl W + Ctrl W' is not required to switch windows.
+However, `Ctrl W + Ctrl W` is not required to switch windows.
 Ctrl W + W is enough to cycle windows.
 You can try Ctrl W + <any of the direction keys> to switch among windows in vimdiff or in vim with split windows.

 To ignore whitespace use this command: set diffopt+=iwhite